OmarShehata11/omarshehata11.github.io/_posts/2023-08-26-driver-one.md

 - ***Windows internals 1 & 2 & 3 for pavel in pluralsight*** : I can say that's it's one of the best courses I have ever studied.
 So much knowledge was very talented and professional instructor.
 - ***Programming the Microsoft Windows Driver Model 2nd edition for Walter Oney***: this book is a big reference for you to get start getting deep on WDM driver model programming, it has a lot of knowledge from a senior kernel driver developer and it helped me a lot in this project.
 - ***OSR online***: this website has a lot of articles that interested only in windows driver development. and for both models KMDF and WDM.
-- and of course we can't forget ***Windows Documentation***: we all don't like to read long boring documentation, but this one is different, really I learned a lot from it and it's explained in a very good way that it will make you obsessed with it.
+- and of course we can't forget ***Windows Documentation***: we all don't like reading long boring documentation, but this one is different, really I learned a lot from it and it's explained in a very good way that it will make you obsessed with it.

 thanks for reading all of this boring stuff, and if you have any suggestion for me or a question or anything that may negatively affects my psyche, Please take the step and mail me :).